jkekoamartin/robot-backend/README.md

 3. Enter the SpacetimeDB module address and click "Connect"

-4. If you encounter the error "Can't find variable: SpacetimeDB", the application will automatically try to load the SDK from an alternative CDN.
-If that also fails, check your internet connection and make sure you can access the CDN URLs.
+4. If you encounter the error "Can't find variable: SpacetimeDB", the application will automatically try to load the SDK using its fallback mechanisms.
+The client includes a robust loading system that tries multiple sources and provides clear error messages.
+If all attempts fail, check your internet connection, make sure you can access the CDN URLs, and try using a different browser.

 For more detailed instructions, see the [client README](robot-client/README.md).